West Wallsend

 West Wallsend is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region

-In West Wallsend, as per the latest Census evaluation, 95.3% of dwellings were houses with the remaining 4.6% being semi-detached, apartments, or other types.
-This is compared to Non-Metro NSW's 82.6% houses and 17.4% other dwellings.
-Home ownership in West Wallsend stood at 30.7%, with mortgaged dwellings at 49.5% and rented ones at 19.8%.
-The median monthly mortgage repayment was $1,863, higher than Non-Metro NSW's average of $1,733.
-The median weekly rent in West Wallsend was $400, compared to Non-Metro NSW's $330.
+At the latest Census, West Wallsend had 95.3% houses and 4.6% other dwellings, compared to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in West Wallsend was 30.7%, with mortgaged dwellings at 49.5% and rented ones at 19.8%.
+The median monthly mortgage repayment was $1,863, higher than Regional NSW's average of $1,733.
+Median weekly rent in West Wallsend was $400, compared to Regional NSW's $330.
 Nationally, West Wallsend's mortgage repayments were similar to the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing